Mediavine Review (Should You Make the Switch?)

 1. Mediavine Requirements

-To be accepted with Mediavine, your blog needs to be in good standing with Google and will need to have had at least 50K sessions in the last 30 days.
+To be accepted with Mediavine, your blog needs to be in good standing with Google and must have had at least 50K sessions in the last 30 days.
 Sessions, not page views.

-The main reason behind these requirements is that advertisers need to be assured that the traffic websites are sending to them via Mediavine is engaged, high-quality, and worth bidding on.
+The main reason behind these requirements is that advertisers need to be assured that the traffic websites send to them via Mediavine is engaged, high-quality, and worth bidding on.
 Makes sense.

 So if you can meet these requirements, go ahead and apply by submitting their online application form on the Mediavine website.

-Manually placing the best-performing display ads in your content every few paragraphs can get you a very good return on investment.
+Manually placing the best-performing display ads in your content every few paragraphs can give you an excellent return on investment.
+The only drawback is that this can be a bit of a time-consuming effort.

 2. Approval